-No specific cumulative effects have been identified; however, a PA would be developed in consultation with the VTSHPO to avoid and minimize impacts on cultural resources.
-Pending further consultation, additional cumulative effects may be identified and would be analyzed in the Final EIS.
+No specific cumulative effects have been identified; however, a PA has been developed in consultation with the VTSHPO to avoid and minimize impacts on cultural resources.

 United States and Vermont energy policies increasingly promote energy conservation and provide reliable, clean, and renewable sources of energy.
 Federal and state environmental regulations could result in older, more emissive power plants closing because the cost to upgrade or retrofit is too great.
 The proposed NECPL Project would supply 1,000-MW at full capacity.
-The proposed NECPL Project would be only one of several projects that could be implemented in the next few years to provide electricity.
+The proposed NECPL Project would be implemented in the next few years to provide electricity.
 The proposed NECPL Project would be expected to contribute to cumulative increases in electrical capacity, efficiency, and reliability.